boocockp/leaguetable/design/Views.md

 - View app displays routing items in a menu and when clicked, adds history item with path
 - When location changed, finds component with longest path and displays its component, passing in rest of path
 - Could have favourites widget added if want to
+- Idea of self-routing comnponents - each component in a container handles a route segment, gets rest of path and decides how to use it
+- Could have override routes if necessary
+- Should view state be part of main redux state?
+Prob better if components self-contained - devolve control to appropriate level
+- Routing should *not* destroy a component when move away
+- Important to be able to move to a different part of app, change something, go back and see effect
+- Tab control not suitable as have levels of navigation

 List-entity view
 ----------------